-We have updated the risk factors previously disclosed in Part I, Item 1A. of our Annual Report on Form 10-K for the year ended December 31, 2014, which was filed with the Securities and Exchange Commission on February 27, 2015 ("2014 Annual Report"), as set forth below.
-Other than changes to our risk factor discussing risks associated with our Search Agreement with Microsoft, we do not believe any of the changes constitute material changes from the risk factors previously disclosed in our 2014 Annual Report.
+We have updated the risk factors previously disclosed in Part I, Item 1A. of our Annual Report on Form 10-K for the year ended December 31, 2015, which was filed with the Securities and Exchange Commission on February 29, 2016 ("2015 Annual Report"), as set forth below.
+We do not believe any of the changes constitute material changes from the risk factors previously disclosed in our 2015 Annual Report.